gprMax/gprMax/docs/source/user_libs_antennas.rst

 How to use the module
 =====================

 The antenna models can be accessed from within a block of Python code in an input file.
 The models are inserted at location x,y,z.
 The coordinates are relative to the geometric centre of the antenna in the x-y plane and the bottom of the antenna skid in the z direction.
-The models must be used with cubic spatial resolutions of either 1mm (default) or 2mm by setting the keyword argument, e.g. ``resolution=0.002``.
+The models must be used with cubic spatial resolutions of either 0.5mm (GSSI 400MHz antenna only), 1mm (default), or 2mm by setting the keyword argument, e.g. ``resolution=0.002``.
 The antenna models can be rotated 90 degrees counter-clockwise (CCW) in the x-y plane by setting the keyword argument ``rotate90=True``.

 Example
 -------